 Epilepsy Toronto, operates in a diverse community, and has a moral and legal obligation shared by all to respect the rights and differences of all.

-ANTI-RACISM, ACCESS, & EQUITY POLICY
+ANTI-RACISM, DIVERSITY & EQUITY POLICY

 DISPUTE RESOLUTION PROCEDURE